 The work-based learning model is growing more and more popular recently and for a good reason.

-- They are given the opportunity to evolve on a professional level.
+- They are allowed to evolve at a professional level.

 - They are valued by the company as important members of the team.